ayoayco/blog/index.md

 layout: "home"
 type: "home"
-title: "Ayos Blog Homepage"
+title: "Ayo Ayco"
-description: "Ayos Blog is a place to learn new web technologies and productivity hacks."
+description: "This is a place to learn new web technologies and productivity hacks."
 image: "hello-world"
 ---